zkrakus/url-shortner/SYSTEM_DESIGN.md

 - Ensure uniqueness of shortenedUrls (avoid Collisions)
 - Strong Consistency or Strong Availability
     - **Consistency:** Does every read of my system need the latest write?
-        - e.g. Ticket booking ... banking application
+        - e.g. Ticket booking ... banking application.
         - We could say no, because there isn't much downside of delaying a user's access to a urls shortly.
     - **High availability** Can we ensure high uptime?
         - We want high availability cuz we def want a redirect to work once it's made.